 - BCG test is more business-oriented than GMAT (question topics similar to PST + no sentence correction)

 - 53 minutes for 53 questions (+ 2 practice questions) in 10 sections

 - Different number of points for different questions

-- Negative points for wrong answers in some questions
+- No more negative points for wrong answers in some questions

 - 50% of test takers pass it

 Here’s a sample test.
 So how do you prepare for a BCG test?

 Very simple.
 If you can handle PST, you are well-equipped to handle BCG test.
 True, you can fail PST but pass BCG, but the opposite is unlikely.
 A confident grasp of PST together with some practice of GMAT tests and wise time management will guarantee success.